RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 The objects are colliding if they’re colliding at all axes at the same time.
 To get a single condition variable for 3D collision, we have to combine each axis collision check.
 Also we have to declare object size at X, Y and Z axes separately.

 #### Create a function for 3D collision check
 Let’s declare a new function named `checkCollision3D()`, which will take two scene objects and their sizes as inputs.
 We will use `Reactive.point()` to create a *PointSignal* value to store object size.
-To combine each axis collision check we will use `Reactive.andList()` function, which returns true while every variable inside the specified array returns true.
+To combine each axis collision check we will use `Reactive.andList()` function, which returns *true* only while every variable inside the specified array returns *true*.
 We’ll put every separate axis collision condition inside this list.
 Copy this code below `checkCollision()` function declaration:

 ```javascript
 function checkCollision3D(objectA, objectB, sizeA, sizeB) {